 Edana was a Young Artist at the Tuckamore Chamber Music Festival at Memorial University of Newfoundland for three consecutive summers (2010-2012).
 In 2013, she studied with Jean-Paul Sevilla during a summer session in France, which led to a performance at La maison de la musique in Sorel, Quebec.
 In June, July and August 2015 she studied at the Orford Music Academy in Quebec with Jean Saulnier, Richard Raymond and Benjamin Pasternack and in 2016 returned for the Trio Workshop under the tutelage of the Gryphon Trio.

-In November 2017 she was an artist in residence at the Banff Centre for Arts and Creativity with generous support from the City of Ottawa and the Ontario Artists Fund.
-With a particular affinity for chamber music, Edana enjoys working with her piano trio, and in her new music piano/percussion duo SHHH!!
+In November 2017 and again in November/December 2018 she was an artist in residence at the Banff Centre for Arts and Creativity with generous support from the City of Ottawa and the Ontario Artists Fund.
+In July 2018, Edana traveled to Belgium to undertake a residency and recital at the Vormingscentrum Destelheide.
+With a particular affinity for chamber music, Edana enjoys working with her piano trio, and in her innovative piano/percussion duo SHHH!!
 Ensemble.